Privacy and Security at Tenon.io

 Tenon takes privacy and security of customer data very seriously.
 We also take transparency very seriously.
 The following document discusses our approaches to Privacy and Security.

-No customer information will be shared with any third party except as needed to provide quality customer service.
-Tenon makes use of the following third party services for some of our functionality and/ or customer service activities, each of whom have their own privacy policies.
+Tenon makes use of the following third party services for some of our functionality and/ or customer service activities.

 - Payment processing via Stripe